Askinkaty/TextStock/README.md

 ![close_price](./plots/output1.png)

 **TODO**:
-+ There're signs of overfitting.
++ There're signs of overfitting (especially in the latest runs).
 Need to add regularization, maybe simplify the model.
 + Noise in the data: some features could introduce noise.
 + News from previous days could affect the predictions during the following days, this should be taken care of.
 + Try different losses: Huber, MAE